artem30801/blender-csv-animation/README.md

 - z coordinate,
 - speed,
 - rgb,
-- rotaion around z-axis angle
+- rotaion around z-axis angle (yaw for copter)

 ## How to use it
 Clone or download this repository